rahulgandhi0399/qp-assessment/README.md

  Utilized Postgres as the Relational Database and built the application using Nest.js with Typescript for strict type checking and the project structure is fully modules based.

-Managing Role Based Authentication and API access was also a key focus.
  Developed idempotency check to reduce duplicate orders, using errors added logging for failed transactions.
  Docker was used for containerizing the project and database to facilitate deployment and maintenance.

  ## 🚀 Features